vicious-widgets/vicious/README.md

   - returns a table with string keys: {city}, {wind}, {windmph}, {windkmh}, {sky}, {weather}, {tempf}, {tempc}, {humid}, {dewf}, {dewc}, {press}

-**vicious.widgets.date**

-  - provides access to os.date, with optional time formatting provided as the format string - using regular date sequences
-  - takes optional time offset, in seconds, as an argument for example to calculate time zone differences, otherwise current time is formatted
-  - returns the output of os.date, formatted by provided sequences

 Custom widget types